Chrismrt76/Project_Website/README.md

 Hello World! 🌎

 Hi, my name is Christian Martinez.
 I recently completed the ASU Coding Bootcamp, where one of our first projects was to build and deploy a website.
 Throughout the process, we acquired valuable skills, including setting up a Virtual Private Server (VPS), configuring a Virtual Network, and managing firewall rules — all of which I’ll explain in more detail later in this guide.
+I am happy to share what I've learned through the project.
+This is the first of many that I will be bringing to my GitHub, and I hope you can follow along for the ride!

 After setting up the network, we built everything from scratch on a plain Ubuntu server.
 But enough of the background — let’s dive into the good stuff: setting up a website on a VPS!